 Kiseong Kuen is a doctoral candidate in the Department of Criminology, Law and Society at George Mason University.
-He serves as a Graduate Research Assistant in the Center for Evidence-Based Crime Policy (CEBCP).
-As a research assistant in the CEBCP, he has primarily been working with Dr. Weisburd on a variety of research projects.
+Kiseong serves as a Graduate Research Assistant in the Center for Evidence-Based Crime Policy (CEBCP), where he has primarily worked with Dr. Weisburd on a variety of research projects.
 Kiseong received his M.A. in Criminology in 2019 and B.A. in Police Science in 2018 from Dongguk University in South Korea.
 His research interests include crime and place, social and health issues at crime hot spots, evidence-based policing, police-community relations, program evaluation, and quantitative methods.
-He is the recipient of the 2023 Outstanding Student Paper Award from the American Society of Criminology's Division of Policing.
+He received the 2023 Outstanding Student Paper Award from the American Society of Criminology (ASC) Division of Policing.
+He will be joining the School of Criminology and Criminal Justice at Griffith University in Australia as a Lecturer (equivalent to tenure-track Assistant Professor in the U.S.) starting in Fall 2024.

 Kuen, K., Lum, C., & Kim, S. H. (2023).
 What makes police officers resist research and evidence-based policing?
 Examining the role of organizational and environmental factors.
 Policing: A Journal of Policy and Practice.
 (Advanced online publication).